ssaengs/mcp-digitalocean/pkg/registry/networking/README.md

 # Networking MCP Tools

 This directory contains tools and resources for managing DigitalOcean networking features via the MCP Server.
-These tools enable you to create, modify, and query networking resources such as domains, certificates, firewalls, reserved IPs, VPCs, and CDNs.
+These tools enable you to create, modify, and query networking resources such as domains, certificates, firewalls, load balancers, reserved IPs, VPCs, and CDNs.

 ---